KishorRShetty/webpack-5/README.md

 we made it bundle.js

 ## we can have multiple entry points ref bundle below

 change it to an object

 entry:{
 bundle:'',
 name2:''
 }

 ## access them as name

 output:{
 filename: [name].js
 }

-multiple files are genereated with this if there are any in the entry object
+multiple files are genereated with this if there more entries in the entry object

+## Loaders => images, js, css, saas: webpack Compiles them
+npm i -D sass style-loader sass-loader css-loader import the css

+add a module object and rules arrayoob in wc.js add a regex to detect the extension /\.scss$/